justaugustus/about/content/_index.md

 Stephen is a Black engineering director and leader in open source communities.

-He is Cisco's first Head of Open Source, within the Emerging Technologies & Incubation division.
+He is the Head of [Open Source at Cisco][cisco-open-source], working within the Strategy, Incubation, & Applications (SIA) organization.

 For [Kubernetes][kubernetes], he has co-founded transformational elements of the project, including the [KEP][enhancements] (Kubernetes Enhancements